bitovi/hatchify/packages/react-rest/README.md

    npx msw init public/ --save
    ```

    c.
-Run the following command to add a `browser.js` file to your `/mocks` directory and populate it with mocked data:
+Run the following command to add a `browser.js` file to your `/mocks` directory and populate it with some request handlers and mocked data:

    ```
    curl -o src/mocks/browser.ts https://raw.githubusercontent.com/bitovi/hatchify/main/example/react-rest/src/mocks/browser.ts